-CFI certified Secular Celebrants are legal to solemnize marriages in Indiana, Illinois, Oregon, and District of Columbia.
+CFI certified Secular Celebrants may now solemnize marriages in Illinois, Indiana, Michigan, Oregon, and Washington, DC.
 We are taking action to become legal to solemnize marriages in other states.

 Find a secular celebrant near you:

 Margaret Downey has been conducting marriages and other secular ceremonies since 2001.